VitalPro for Win32 User Guide

 • The color palette to use for the pie chart.

-• First color in the palette to use (for slice #1).
+• First color in palette to use (for slice #1).

 Cornsilk Background